pvonpetrin/bookstore.guide-fe-static/README.md

 Relative paths mean that these folders can live where you like, but this was not obvious from the documentation.
 See: `eleventy.config.js`

 **Markdown in API content**
 My site data may include Markdown in one field.
-While 11ty is great at converting Markdown files to HTML, I needed to expose access to the markdown-it library (used imported as a dependency by 11ty) for use in template functions.
+While 11ty is great at converting Markdown files to HTML, I needed to expose access to the markdown-it library (already imported as a dependency by 11ty) for use in template functions.
 See: `eleventy.config.js` and `components/store-description.webc`